Logistic regression: As a "log-linear" model

 which shows that this formulation is indeed equivalent to the previous formulation.
 (As in the two-way latent variable formulation, any settings where $\boldsymbol\beta = \boldsymbol\beta_1 - \boldsymbol\beta_0$ will produce equivalent results.)

-Note that most treatments of the multinomial logit model start out either by extending the "log-linear" formulation presented here or the two-way latent variable formulation presented above, since both clearly show the way that the model could be extended to multi-way outcomes.
+Most treatments of the multinomial logit model start out either by extending the "log-linear" formulation presented here or the two-way latent variable formulation presented above, since both clearly show the way that the model could be extended to multi-way outcomes.
 In general, the presentation with latent variables is more common in econometrics and political science, where discrete choice models and utility theory reign, while the "log-linear" formulation here is more common in computer science, e.g. machine learning and natural language processing.